logoSpirit of Nations

 Biographies

-MARK FINCHUM , Cherokee from Jefferson City, TN, was the founder of the East Tennessee Indian League which sponsored the first powwows in Knoxville.
+MARK FINCHUM was the founder of the East Tennessee Indian League which sponsored the first powwows in Knoxville.
 In 1991 he received the Sequoyah Award from the League for "Promoting American Indian Heritage through Educational and Cultural Activities."
 He is also a past member of the Tennessee Commission of Indian Affairs.

-He has a Bachelor's Degree in communications and a Masters Degree in Curriculum and Instruction.
-He is currently working on a Doctorate in Social Studies Education.
+He has a Bachelor's Degree in communications, a Masters Degree in Curriculum and Instruction, and a PhD in Social Science Education.

 Reflections: